Home-Logo

 • Production of 3D cultures compatible with screening and imaging workflows

-CERO 3D Incubator Bio Reactor:
+CERO 3D Incubator and Bioreactor

 • Dynamic suspension culture using bi-directional rotation to improve viability, structure, and reproducibility